 - Fraud or coercion was involved

 - The state allows a set period of time for revoking consent

 - The state (or other governing body) determines that revocation is in the best interest of the child

 - The birth parents and adoptive parents mutually agree to revocation

 Because adoption laws vary, it is important to check the adoption laws in your particular state.

-Get Legal Insight Into Your Adoption at No Cost
+Get An Adoption Case Review at No Cost

 Whether you have offered your child for adoption or are adopting a child yourself, it's important to know where all parties stand with respect to their rights and responsibilities.
 While adoptive parents are the primary guardians and caregivers, birth parents may still retain certain rights in certain situations.
 If you have any questions, have a family law attorney review your situation for free.